 If you just signed up, you will get an email.
 You will need to first, confirm your subscription.
 After you confirmed, you probably noticed how you were redirected to a “Thank You Page.”
 And on that page you were able to download all sorts of premium filmmaking tools, for free.

 This is called permission based marketing.
 Because I have built some trust with you, you decided to give me permission to send you useful filmmaking information.
 While I am obviously utilizing list-building to create a more meaningful relationship with filmmakers (and YOU), this model can be (and should be) applied to your own movie business.
-But instead of giving away filmmaking books and audio courses, you might consider allowing your prospective movie audience to download a free movie soundtrack.
+But instead of giving away filmmaking books and filmmaking courses, you might consider allowing your prospective movie audience to download a free movie soundtrack.

 The reason why I stress Audience List Building so much in my Filmmaking model is because no matter what happens in distribution, the size of your targeted audience list (a community of people who know you and your work) – this will determine your rate of success over your long-term career.
 Don’t let anyone tell you differently.

-Three Tips for building your Audience List:
+Three Tips for building your audience List:

 - From now on, as soon as you have a website, start buiding your list.